isakshay007/AirBand/README.md

 # AirBand
 AI-Powered Early Respiratory Health Assistant

-*A next-generation multimodal health system built using iPhone sensors + HuggingFace HEAR.*
+*A next-generation multimodal health system built using iPhone sensors*

 AirBand is a real-time respiratory screening tool that uses only an iPhone microphone and accelerometer to detect early signs of respiratory irregularity.
 It is designed for hackathons and rapid prototyping where functional, working systems are required.